somdipdey/Custom-Task-and-Custom-Task-Pool/README.md

 The method CompleteTask() in the GenericTaskList completes/finishes the methods of the task sequentially and in the order the tasks were added to the list.
 The method DisposeTasks() in GenericTaskList disposes of the objects of each task on the list.

+On the main thread (main program) a GenericTaskList is initiated and then each custom task is added to that list.
+Each task runs parallel (in background) to the main thread, whereas the main thread does some other computation as well.
+After the main thread's work computation is done, the custom tasks are disposed.

 # Console Output Screenshots

-## Custom Tasks running sequentially and in order on different threads:
+#### Custom Tasks running sequentially and in order on different threads:
 ![Alt text](https://user-images.githubusercontent.com/8515608/31317915-588af37a-ac41-11e7-89be-af4727b0e24e.PNG "Custom Tasks running sequentially and in order on different threads")

-## Main thread Id is different from the custom tasks' thread Id:
+#### Main thread Id is different from the custom tasks' thread Id:

 ![Alt text](https://user-images.githubusercontent.com/8515608/31317917-61e8afd4-ac41-11e7-9ee4-15349ac1ea14.PNG "Main thread Id is different from the custom tasks' thread Id")

-## After all the custom tasks are completed, only mother (main) thread is running:
+#### After all the custom tasks are completed, only mother (main) thread is running:
 ![Alt text](https://user-images.githubusercontent.com/8515608/31317919-679f23a4-ac41-11e7-8e2a-3095da415bad.PNG "After all the custom tasks are completed, only mother (main) thread is running")

-## After custom Dispose() is invoked, all the objects of custom tasks are disposed eventually:
+#### After custom Dispose() is invoked, all the objects of custom tasks are disposed eventually:
 ![Alt text](https://user-images.githubusercontent.com/8515608/31317922-6a98a0b2-ac41-11e7-9e98-7b789b0e5619.PNG "After custom Dispose() is invoked, all the objects of custom tasks are disposed eventually")